t-chx/blog/_posts/2015-09-01-desktop-editor.md

 ---
 layout: post
-title:  "Desktop editor for Mac, Windows and Linux"
+title:  "GitBook Desktop is back on Mac, Windows and Linux !"
-date:   2015-09-01 16:32:00
+date:   2015-09-01 23:32:00
 categories: releases
 author: samypesse
 ---

 The desktop editor that many of you loved and cherished is back !
+This new release has tons of new features and improvements that you’ll definitely want to try out.

 <!-- more -->